naston70/jeremys-it-lab/Review-31-Days-Before-CCNA/31-Networking.Models/day.4.Device.monitoring.management.maintenance.md

 The ```dir``` command lists the main directory of the default file systems, whereas show flash: lists the entire contents of the default file system.

 #### Listing Directory Contents for NVRAM

+The ```dir``` does show the configuration files stored in NVRAM.
+To see them, first cd directory to the nvram: and then list the contents using the dir command.

+#### URL Prefixes for Specifying File Locations